exasol/r-exasol/doc/developer_guide/developer_guide.md

 ## Problem Statement:
 As described in the [README.md](../../README.md):
->'It is optimised for fast reading & writing from and to a multinode cluster.'
+> It is optimised for fast reading & writing from and to a multinode cluster.
 >
 This document will describe how the r-exasol library reads/write data from/to the database from high level perspective.
 The focus is hereby on the functions which leverage the fast data transfer, as the other functions make usage of standard DBI / RODBC functions.